janko/rodauth-openapi/README.md

 # Rodauth OpenAPI

-Generates [OpenAPI] documentation for your Rodauth endpoints.
+Generate [OpenAPI] documentation for your Rodauth endpoints.

 ## Installation